-Once the Kumari Devi is selected, all the responsibility of her taking cares goes to the Guthi Sansthan (governmental funded office) during her tenure at Kumari Ghar.
-First of all, she needs to perform some ritual works with the help of priest in order to get purified.
+Once the Kumari Devi is selected, all the responsibility of her taking care goes to the Guthi Sansthan (governmental funded office) during her tenure at Kumari Ghar.
+First of all, she needs to perform some ritual works with the help of a priest in order to get purified.
 Then she is established as a living goddess by possessing the previous Kumari’s belongings.
-She is always be wore the red dress with full make-up.
+She is always be wearing a red dress with full make-up.
 Her family visits her rarely and the children from her caretakers from the Newari society can only be her playmates.
 In the past time, Kumari was not allowed to take education as it was believed that she is omniscient.
-But nowadays, the private tutor is selected for her education.
+But nowadays, a private tutor is selected for her education.

 The living goddess Kumari is prohibited to come out of the Kumari Ghar.
 She is taken outside occasionally only on the lap of some selected people during the greatest festivals like Indra Jatra.

 The life of Kumari is not as simple as other ordinary kids.
 Similarly, she is respected by everyone as a result we can see a crowd in her courtyard in order to take the blessing from her.
 Basically, she appears in the morning and evening at the middle window of Kumari Ghar.
-The Tourists are also permitted to go at the courtyard and visit her appearance, but taking the photo shoot of Kumari is strictly prohibited.
+The Tourists are also permitted to go to the courtyard and visit her appearance, but taking the photoshoot of Kumari is strictly prohibited.

 At last, Kumari Ghar is the most dominant visiting place of Kathmandu Durbar Square.